Some People Climb Up

 Sylvia Rimat takes us on a playful, thought-provoking and deeply human audio-walk, exploring our connectivity with the woodland around us.
 Equipped with audio devices and headphones, you will be guided through a forest to experience it through all your senses.

 Some People Climb Up is also an encounter with the metaphorical forest in our brain.
-It draws on neuroscience, the intricate fungal networks between trees, plant signalling, symbology and our own personal stories related to the woods to create an original performance with a pinch of the surreal.
+It draws on neuroscience, the intricate fungal networks between trees, plant signalling, symbology and our own personal stories related to the woods to create an original performance.
+The work taps into climate emergency, grief and notions of care beyond the human species.

 Based on an original concept created with Cat Jones.